 One interesting scenario is to consider what happens if several things go wrong in sequence.
 It is more likely to happen than you might think.
 For instance, a decade ago I had a troubled development project.
 In response I focused all my energy on it as well as the energy of much of my top team.
 We pulled it out BUT my core operations had a mediocre year and cash flow was significantly off from projections.
 Why?
 My top people were elsewhere and their energies were missed.

-In the past five years I’ve seen lots of novices plunge into the real estate arena.
+In the past few years I’ve seen lots of novices plunge into the real estate arena.
 As long as the bull market continued, they were brilliant.
 A lot are getting caught short.

 It is a mark of a true pro to never get so far extended that he cannot handle market change.
 Many amateurs attempt to emulate the external, visible actions of professionals without realizing the true depth of the analysis that goes on out of sight.
 The seasoned veteran may no longer be fully conscious of the entirety of how he does what he does, much of which may be going on at what has become an intuitive level.

 This is my fourth real estate recession and I’ve slept well through all of them.